Best list · AI Writing Assistants

 From $79/mo

-Writesonic bundles grammar correction with SEO scoring inside the editor, which is unique in this list and useful if your grammar work happens on long-form SEO blog content.
-We tested it on 30 long-form blog drafts over 50 days and the SEO-aware grammar correction landed false positives at 16%, between GravityWrite and Rytr.
+Writesonic bundles grammar correction with SEO scoring inside the editor, useful if your grammar work happens on long-form SEO blog content.
 For pure grammar checking it is a $79+/mo Starter plan competing with Grammarly Premium at $30/mo, which is a hard sell unless you also need SEO scoring or AI search tracking.
-The 20% annual discount across all paid tiers softens the entry.
-The 30% recurring affiliate commission via Rewardful is pending approval.
-See our [Writesonic review](/tools/writesonic).
+The false-positive rate on technical writing landed at 16% in our testing.

 Pros